mamedev/mame/src/osd/sdl/README_SDL20.txt

 Rendering in software / scaling with hardware (if supported)

 Whether these are actually hardware accelerated depends on the SDL driver and the hardware.
-The current SDL X11 driver needs opengl for rendering but does not support yuv textures.
-The "to-be-submitted" SDL directfb driver supports all above if the hardware supports it.
+The SDL directfb driver supports all above if the hardware supports it.
 However, only one YUV-texture per display is supported.
 The second window consequently will get "software" YUV blitting.